Skip to main content

 Tax Authority

-Registration of new hires and leavers with the Tax Authority also occurs automatically through periodic tax reports.
+Registration of new hires and leavers with the Tax Authority also occurs automatically through periodic payroll tax reports.

 Payments to Statutory Bodies